jace-kline/thesis/thesis.md

 ### Domain-Specific Language (DSL) for Program Information

-In order to make our framework general and reusable, we needed to devise a common domain-specific language (DSL) to represent program information such as functions, variables, data types, and addresses, as well as the relationships between them.
+In order to make our framework general and reusable, we devise a common domain-specific language (DSL) to represent program information such as functions, variables, data types, and addresses, as well as the relationships between them.
 This DSL must act as a bridge linking binary-level address information with the source-level structures such as functions, variables, and data types.
 Combining the information from these two layers of abstraction is, in essence, a mapping between binary-level and source-level structures.
 The accuracy of this mapping for a given decompiler is precisely the objective of our analysis.

 [Figure representing how DSL can be constructed from many sources (DWARF, Ghidra, IDA Pro, etc.)]

 The DSL we devised is entirely decoupled from the source of the program information.
 This allows any ground truth or decompiler source of program information to be translated into this common language and subsequently analyzed or compared with another source of program information.
 The core of our language is defined in Python and is compatible with Python (Jython or CPython) versions >= 2.7.
 We chose Python because the Ghidra framework supports custom Python scripts for querying and manipulating program information obtained from the disassembler and decompiler.
-In addition, the Python 'pyelftools' library [] allows scraping DWARF debugging information directly from binary programs.
+In addition, the Python 'pyelftools' open-source library [] allows scraping DWARF debugging information directly from binary programs.
 This DWARF information can then be utilized to construct a "ground truth" representation of program information.
 We will discuss this further in the next section.

 #### DSL Definitions